![]() |

 Marvin Ultimate Clad vs. Renewal By AndersenHello Dane, wanted to send you a note of thanks, as your site helped me to save a lot of money and, frankly, embarrassment.
 I am replacing 7 windows on my townhouse, and had RBA (RbA of Long Island) give me an estimate.
 They called twice ahead of the appointment to confirm that my wife would be there.
 When he arrived, the salesman insisted he was not really a sales guy at all, but rather worked in their Quality Assurance dept and just happened to be the only guy free for the Sunday appointment.
 Then he gave a very long, very slick pitch about how bad vinyl and wood windows were, and how RBA is the best window.
 He had an iPad with a bunch of videos on it, and went back to his truck to get windows samples, leaving me to watch some videos.

 [Site Editor's Answer]Hi Daniel, sorry you had to go through that miserable sales presentation.
 RBA tends to have a good name because their product is good...but it's not $2000 good.
-In fact, their frame is more or less the same as the Andersen 100 composite window that you can buy at Home Depot for $325 a window.
+In fact, their frame is more or less the same as the Andersen 100 composite window.
+You can buy the Home Depot Andersen 100 series for $325 a window.
 Assume $150 for installation (which ought to be at the higher end for a normal replacement) and you're looking at $475 completely installed.
 The 100 Andersen isn't quite as good as the RBA, but throw in a few upgrades and it's more or less the same window.
 Ironically, the RBA and Andersen composite is made of vinyl and wood...

 [Daniel's Response]Thanks Dane, much appreciated.
 The installer I'm working with carries Okna and we've discussed their windows.
 I asked them about Infinity, and they said they don't carry that, only Integrity.
 I'm inclined to use the dealer/installer that I've gotten the bid from because I know several people personally who've worked with them, and all of them had positive things to say about the professionalism and the quality of the work.
 If I were going based on window quality, I would definitely look seriously at high-end vinyl options and/or fiberglass--I've been researching all the brands you guys recommend highly on the site.
 Window quality and appearance is not the only factor I'm weighing heavily.